phrazzld/misty-step/README.md

 - Husky for pre-commit hooks
 - lint-staged for running linters on staged files
 - GitHub Actions CI for automated quality checks
+- Git hooks via Husky for pre-commit and post-commit automation

 ## Continuous Integration